Claire-Potter/Full-Stack-Project-3/README.md

 These fonts were chose to be easy to read and have a young and casual look.

-## Database
+# Database

 For development, I used the sqlite3 database that comes with Django.
 A PostgreSQL database through Heroku is in use for the deployed live site.

-Please access the app and database file here.
+Please access the app and database file <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/blob/main/documentation/apps-and-models/apps-and-models.md" target="_blank">here</a>

+ <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/blob/main/documentation/apps-and-models/apps-and-models.png" target="_blank">Database diagram</a>

+ <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/blob/main/documentation/apps-and-models/full-database.png" target="_blank">Database diagram full site</a>

+ <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/blob/main/documentation/apps-and-models/survey-data-model.JPG" target="_blank">Survey data model</a>

 # Features

- Please click here to view all features
+Please access the features file <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/blob/main/documentation/features/features.md" target="_blank">here</a>

 # Technologies used